Computer security: Eavesdropping

-Eavesdropping is the act of surreptitiously listening to a private computer conversation (communication), typically between hosts on a network.
-For instance, programs such as Carnivore and NarusInSight have been used by the Federal Bureau of Investigation (FBI) and NSA to eavesdrop on the systems of internet service providers.
+Programs such as Carnivore and NarusInSight have been used by the Federal Bureau of Investigation (FBI) and the NSA to eavesdrop on the systems of internet service providers.
 Even machines that operate as a closed system (i.e., with no contact with the outside world) can be eavesdropped upon by monitoring the faint electromagnetic transmissions generated by the hardware.
 TEMPEST is a specification by the NSA referring to these attacks.